PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/projections/02-crop_predictions.md

 ## Overview

 This script now applies the matrix development produced in the earlier stage.
-It takes each parcels last observed crop state and projects it one year at a time until the desired end year (currently 2045), as well as other crop identity records derived from historical patterns.
+It takes each parcel's last observed crop state and projects it one year at a time until the desired end year (currently 2045), as well as other crop identity records derived from historical patterns.
 Cover crops are projected separately, because while BAU and NBS targets share the same acres goals, their cover crop acres slightly differ.

 The final outputs are state-wide annual crop projection parquets, with the same formatting as inventory.

+## Setup
+The set up remains the same as the previous scripts, and will continue to be the same for the rest of the workflow. pacman::p_load loads the packages required for the script, and the file paths needed will be configured with `config = config::get(config = "default", file = "config.yml")`.
+See [01-matrix_development.md](01-matrix_development.md) for what each setting in the `config.yml` means and how to point it at your own paths. `work_root` will continue to be your directory to save intermediate and final outputs too.

 The scripts uses 5 files, which are outputs from prior workflows and whose locations are specified in the config.yml:
 1. `crop_year_states_cleaned.csv` — organizes the historical data as one crop state per parcel-year, created in transition_matrix.R
 2. `crops_full_counties.csv` — the full record with SUBCLASS, also created in transition_matrix.R
 3. LandIQ crop identity parquet — the inventory product, filtered to configured years
-d.
-Crop code lookup — has CLASS/SUBCLASS, descriptions, and PFT
+4. Crop code lookup — has CLASS/SUBCLASS, descriptions, and PFT
-e. county_optimized_matrices — each optimized matrix per county created in scenarios.R
+5. county_optimized_matrices — each optimized matrix per county created in scenarios.R

 ## Crop class projection
-Each county's optimzied matrix is loaded and cleaned into a readable format before use.
+Each county's optimized matrix is loaded and cleaned into a readable format before use.
 Every parcel starts from the crop it was last observed growing at `start_year`.
 For each year from `start_year + 1` to `end_year`, the parcels currently in a given class draw their next class from that class's row of the county matrix, and the draw becomes the starting state for the following year.
 Counties are projected independently.